Lane-G-Smith/Lane-G-Smith/README.md

   </div>
 <h3 align="left">About Me</h3>
 <p align="left">
-I am originally from California but currently live in Sedona Arizona.<br>
-I started programming in mid-2022 as a means to fix my photography business website.<br>
-I hope to switch careers and develop full-time with a focus on the front end using modern javascript frameworks.<br>
-I am new and still learning, but progressing every day.<br>
-I am open to collaboration, networking & volunteering.<br>
-I am actively looking for work opportunities.<br>
+Proven ability to manage multiple projects simultaneously and deliver results on time and within budget.
+Strong leadership skills, with a track record of driving team productivity and performance.
+Exceptional problem-solving skills with a keen eye for detail.
+Possess high-level analytical skills that have increased efficiency and improved overall business performance.
+I am seeking a challenging role in web development to apply and expand my skills and expertise.

+Professional Skills And Experience:<be>

+🔹 Manage, schedule, direct, and lead teams of up to 20 employees.<br>
+🔹 Direct and delegate collaborative tasks.<br>
+🔹 Excellent communication and conflict-resolution skills.<br>
+🔹 Strong attention to detail.<br>
+🔹 Ability to cultivate and manage relationships with clients, employees, and vendors.<br>
+🔹 Adaptable, reliable, and flexible in dynamic environments.<br>
+🔹 High-level analytical skills.<br>
+🔹 Experience in risk management.<br>
+🔹 Ability to effectively delegate tasks.<br>
+🔹 Strong leadership abilities.<br>
+🔹 Strong organizational skills.<br>
+🔹 Experience in strategic planning and business development.<br>
+🔹 Self-motivated, self-starter, able to work independently<br>
 <h3>Interesting Facts About Me*</h3>
-I was a whitewater raft guide near Yosemite & Grand Canyon National Parks.<br>
+Experienced whitewater raft guide near Yosemite & Grand Canyon National Parks.<br>
 I was a backcountry snowmobile guide in the Sierra Nevada Mountains.<br>
-I ran a small boat marina and lived for 6 years at over 10,000ft elevation.<br>
+I lived for six years at over 9,000ft elevation.<br>
 I am decent at playing the guitar, bass, piano & drums.
 I also sing....terribly.<br>
-I was a Certified Nursing Assistant & EMT with wilderness-EMT & first-responder certifications.<br>
+Certified Nursing Assistant & EMT with wilderness-EMT & first-responder certifications.<br>
 <h4 align="left">Contiuing education through online learning platforms such as:</h4>
 -The Odin Project<br>
 -Free Code Camp<br>